 It is all a play of light.
 Light is literally the essence and constituent matter of our being, and as we attune to the vibration of the higher adaptations, so too the substance of our being expands, becoming less dense and reflecting more light.
 We express our own light.
 The light dwells within all of us as who we are, and all of us are known by our light.
 The greater the selflessness and illumination of our own being-ness, and the more positive our response to the higher frequencies of vibration, the purer and brighter is the light transmitted by us.
 The purer and stronger the light from each member of the family, or soul group, the greater is the advancement of the group soul towards the ultimate recognition that we collectively are Source Itself, playing the role of being separate individuals.

 The process of incarnating into these human forms creates a uniquely challenging circumstance in which we are faced with living with a dual nature.
 Unifying and illuminating this dual nature is rare, because it requires absolute humility, which few seem capable of in these times, coupled with a penetrating insight into the nature of the “bigger picture”, which is not quite as rare, but still rare enough.

 This realm is indeed a virtual school, and a rather elementary one, in the scheme of the totality of universal manifestation.
 Mostly, we assume our roles on this current stage in order to learn how to behave in various situations.
-This involves developing a rudimentary form of integrity, achieved by inspecting and seeing through all human motives based on greed, envy, hatred, and judgmentalism, for starters.
+This involves developing a rudimentary form of integrity, achieved by inspecting and seeing through all human motives based on greed, envy, hatred, ignorance, and pride, for starters.
 When we have attained sufficient mastery of these basics, we become capable of love, real love, without conditions or self-interest, and this capacity demonstrates our fitness to move on to more advanced curriculums.
 In Buddhism, such an attainment might correspond to the rank of “Anagami”, or “non-returner”.